 5. Experiencing broken confidences.

 Find people outside of the church that you can confide in.
-Consider interacting with a life coach.
+Consider interacting with a leadership coach.
 Exercise caution with who you trust to hold a confidence that is really important.

 6. Frequently moving.